 As always, after diluting the essential oils in a carrier oil, be sure to do a patch test on a small section of skin to ensure you do not have an allergic reaction to any of these oils before slathering them on the body or face.

-Basic DIY Massage Oil Recipe
+Massage Oil Ingredients

-- 1 ounce (roughly 2 tablespoons) of carrier oil, such as sweet almond, apricot kernel, sesame seed, and grapeseed oil.
+1 ounce (roughly 2 tablespoons) of carrier oil, such as sweet almond, apricot kernel, sesame seed, and grapeseed oil.

 I find it's easier to measure out the carrier oil in a separate container, like a measuring cup.
 Then slowly add in the appropriate essential oils.
-Pour the massage oil mixture into a dark bottle, and shake well to combine.

 Don't forget to label your creation!
 You think you'll never forget, but trust me, it's harder to remember than you think!